ARTS CLASS: Can the working class afford to make it in the expensive arts?

 So, sometimes, I do find myself wondering how can a working-class lad from Manchester keep showcasing at this arts festival?
 And, if I can’t showcase myself how do I keep moving forward?

-A day in the life of Stephen Comedy
+A day in the life of Stephen Bailey

 Every day I get up around 8am, and probably stop thinking about work around midnight if I’m lucky.
 Nowadays, I have the audacity to take Sundays off admin – unless a gig comes in then I take it.
 I’m not Rockafella.